tonioloewald/bindinator.js/docs/import.md

 - extensive support for `web-components` (a.k.a.
 "Custom Elements") is now available.

-If you want to use `b8r` from a `<script>` tag, change it to `<script type="module">` which will allow you to use `import` in any modern browser (i.e. not IE before Microsoft gave up and adopted Chromium, and not some other browsers that `b8r` already didn't care about).
+If you want to use `b8r` from a `<script>` tag, change it to `<script type="module">` which will allow you to use `import` in any modern browser (i.e. not IE or Edge before Microsoft gave up and adopted Chromium, and not some other browsers that `b8r` already didn't care about).

 Replace `require` with `import` throughout.
 Replace `module.exports = ...` with `export`.